masbossun/masbossun-next/_posts/automate-app-center-upload-with-fastlane.md

 ## App Center Android Upload

-On previous slide, we want fastlane to just does three things, which are **build**, **sign**, and **upload**.
+On previous slide, we want fastlane to just does three things, which are "build", "sign", and "upload".
 Right now, we don't have anything setup on the script to automate the build and upload.
 Fastfile is where our automation scripts written, it doesn't have file format but basically it is written using Ruby programming language.
 Now, open `/android/fastlane/fastfile`.

 ```ruby
 platform :android do